A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

 - If you want a precise face frame or dry-cut for curly hair.

 These short examples show how small changes yield big improvements.
+Sometimes it’s the little tweaks that make all the difference.

-Case 1: Fine hair regained volume
+Case 1: Fine Hair Regained Volume

 A client with fine straight hair wanted fuller shape.
 Stylist cut crown layers and added a light root spray.
 Result: hair kept shape for three weeks with minimal styling time.

-Case 2: Curly hair with structure
+Case 2: Curly Hair with Structure

 Curly client received a dry cut to place layers around natural curl pattern.
 With curl cream and finger shaping, the bixie held its shape and minimized frizz.